-You need to configure the switch IP addresses and subnet mask through the management module Web interface in order to have switch communication with the management module and remote management station (IBM Director server and console, for example).
+You need to configure the switch module IP addresses and subnet mask through the management module Web interface to have switch module communication with the management module and remote management station (IBM Director server and console, for example).
 This is in addition to the IP addresses configured in the management module.
 You might also need to use the firmware in the switch module to configure the switch external ports to operate in the correct link aggregation (trunking) mode, or to configure any VLANs or other special conditions.

-- Note: To access the firmware in the switch module, make sure the following configuration items in the management module are set to Enabled: - · Switch module external ports - · External management for the external ports
+Note: To access the firmware in the switch module, make sure the following configuration items in the management module are set to Enabled:

+- Switch module external ports - External management for the external ports

-In the management module Web interface, click Switch Tasks → Management → Advanced Switch Management → Advanced Setup and enable the items.
+In the management module Web interface, under I/O Module Tasks, click Management → Advanced Management → Advanced Setup and enable the items.